 "Suppose that in some distant forest lightning strikes a dead tree, resulting in a forest fire.
 In the fire a fawn is trapped, horribly burned, and lies in terrible agony for several days before death relieves its suffering. ...
 So far as we can see, the fawn's intense suffering is pointless.
 For there does not appear to be any greater good such that the prevention of the fawn's suffering would require either the loss of that good or the occurrence of an evil equally bad or worse."

-van Inwagen's response to this sort of case is discussed in one of the optional readings for today.
+van Inwagen does respond to this sort of case, though not in the reading for today.